WaCoDiS/job-status-listener/README.md

 an event-driven workflow.
 In particular, [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) is used for subscribing to asynchronous messages within thw WaCoDiS system.
 * RabbitMQ
 For communication with other WaCoDiS components of the WaCoDiS system the message broker [RabbitMQ](https://www.rabbitmq.com/) is utilized.
-RabbitMQ is not part of WaCoDiS Data Access and therefore [must be deployed separately](#preconditions) if WaCoDIS Data Access is deployed as part of the whole WaCoDiS system.
+RabbitMQ is not part of WaCoDiS Job Status Listener and therefore [must be deployed separately](#preconditions) if WaCoDIS Job Status Listener is deployed as part of the whole WaCoDiS system.
 * OpenAPI
 OpenAPI is used for the specification of core WaCoDiS data model and APIs.

 ## Installation / Building Information
 ### Build from Source
 In order to build the WaCoDiS Job Status Listener from source _Java Development Kit_ (JDK) must be available.
-Data Access is tested with Oracle JDK 8 and OpenJDK 8.
+Job Status Listener is tested with Oracle JDK 8 and OpenJDK 8.
 Unless stated otherwise later JDK versions can be used.

 Since this is a Maven project, [Apache Maven](https://maven.apache.org/) must be available for building it.
 Then, you